AP Exclusive: Under radar, Florida spent $240M on lawyers

 Bondi's office handed the case over to one of the world's most prestigious firms, Latham & Watkins, whose lawyers charge up to $825 an hour.
 The firm's bills to date almost doubled the funding Scott personally requested in late 2014 to repair the Apalachicola Bay watershed.

-Scott, an attorney and multimillionaire businessman who ran one of the nation's largest for-profit hospital chains, has backed the use of taxpayer money to bolster the state's legal team with private attorneys for defending his initiatives, despite the rising costs.
+Scott, an attorney and multimillionaire businessman who ran one of the nation's largest for-profit hospital chains, had no apologies for the rising costs in the water wars case saying "we're going to the Supreme Court and I'm going to keep fighting."

-"It's important to make sure that Florida gets the water it deserves," Scott said.

-Ryan Matthews, the interim secretary for the Department of Environmental Protection, said last week that his staff "carefully reviews every invoice."
+Ryan Matthews, the interim secretary for the Department of Environmental Protection, said last week that his staff "carefully reviews every invoice" related in the battle with Georgia.
 He also said that since July 2015, DEP has denied more than $3 million in legal expenses and hourly charges.

-A spokesman for Bondi's office noted that her agency's lawyers are assigned to duties such as handling criminal appeals and Medicaid fraud cases.
+Ray, the spokesman for Bondi's office, notes her agency's lawyers are assigned to duties such as handling criminal appeals and Medicaid fraud cases and that only 39 attorneys are assigned to civil cases.
 Bondi's office must approve the hiring of outside attorneys by state agencies.
 Her office keeps a list of outside lawyers hired and hourly fees charged.

+Ray added there are several reasons that Bondi's office may not take up a case including that it "falls into an area in which our office lacks specialized expertise, there is a conflict of interest, or the matter is pending outside the state of Florida."

 But no one keeps track of the overall spending.
 The governor, Legislature and other state elected officials, such as Agriculture Commissioner Adam Putnam, do not have to report their spending on legal fees to the state's chief legal officer.